Q: What must I do to be eligible to apply for transfer admission?

 To be considered for transfer admission, you must complete at least one term at an accredited college or university.
 In other words, you must have credits that can be transferred to Connecticut College.
 College courses that counted toward high school graduation requirements do not count as transfer credits.

 Q: I took a few college classes as a special student (or non-degree student) elsewhere, but was not a matriculated student.
-Should I apply as a freshman or transfer?
+Should I apply as a first-year student or transfer?

-Because you were not a matriculated student in a degree-seeking program, you would apply for freshman admission to Connecticut College, but you should send transcripts of all college coursework as part of your application.
+Because you were not a matriculated student in a degree-seeking program, you would apply for first-year admission to Connecticut College, but you should send transcripts of all college coursework as part of your application.
 As long as those courses were in a college classroom and did not count towards high school graduation, those credits can be counted towards your graduation requirements at Connecticut College.
-(See more about credit evaluation.)
 If you have completed more than 4 or 5 courses, you may be eligible to apply as a transfer student instead.
 If this is the case, please let us know and we will have an admission counselor contact you for further details.

 Q: I am in my first semester in college.
 Am I eligible to apply as a transfer?

 Yes.
-Even though you do not have grades yet, you will fill out a mid-term report and we will render a decision based on mid-term progress and your high school record.
+Even though you do not have grades yet, you will fill out a Mid term grade report and we will render a decision based on mid-term progress and your high school record.
 Offers of admission are made with the expectation that coursework will be completed by the end of that term so that credits may then be transferred to Connecticut College.

 Q: Is it okay to take a semester off if I am applying as a transfer?